pulumi/pulumi-hugo/themes/default/content/what-is/what-is-serverless.md

 	})
     ```

-- **Design with scalability in mind**: Serverless doesn't mean "no server" otherwise, where will the code actually run?
-The meaning of serverless is "less server."
-When event density rises, the majority of serverless platforms offer a set of options to manage how the infrastructure should scale.
-There are several options available to you, and the scaling technique you use will depend on the function.
-Serverless functions offer auto-scaling, allowing your application to seamlessly handle increased workloads.
-By designing your serverless functions with scalability in mind, you can maintain optimal performance even during traffic spikes, delivering a responsive and reliable experience to your users.

-- **Avoid making direct cross-service references**: In your serverless architecture, there are times when functions depend on other functions.
+1. **Avoid making direct cross-service references**: In your serverless architecture, there are times when functions depend on other functions.
 This typically happens a lot in distributed systems.
 For example in an e-commerce service, the checkout function could depend on the payment function.
 However, it's advised that services avoid making direct references to one another in order to prevent hard coupling that can cause issues later.
 A significant amount of reworking may be required if direct references for a service need to be changed.
 Using message services, such as queues or topics, to facilitate service-to-service communication is a good way to handle this.
 This decoupling enhances flexibility, scalability, and resilience, as well as simplifies testing and debugging.
 It also promotes security by allowing access control.
 When you use a more decoupled architecture, serverless systems can evolve independently and adapt to changing requirements, making them more robust and maintainable over time.

-To create serverless infrastructure for an application that should have distinct function logic, statelessness, message queue triggers, auto scaling, and service to service communication, you can identify all the cloud resources needed for your infrastructure and use Pulumi to declare and manage those resources.
-The interesting thing about Pulumi's code-driven infrastructure provisioning is that you can manage all your serverless infrastructure in one place which makes development faster, and treating IaC code like regular code also gives you the ability to track changes to infrastructure over time.
+## Conclusion

+Serverless architectures empower developers to build scalable, cost-effective applications without the burden of managing servers.
+By understanding its components, associated cloud services, and benefits, technical professionals can leverage serverless to streamline development processes and create more agile, responsive applications in the cloud.

-To learn more about using Pulumi to deploy serverless applications, check out this [blog post](https://www.pulumi.com/blog/easy-serverless-apps-and-infrastructure-real-events-real-code/) written by Joe Duffy.
+Pulumi's code-driven approach to infrastructure as code aligns well with serverless architectures, allowing developers to use the same tools for writing their serverless functions and their infrastructure definitions.
+To learn more about using Pulumi to deploy serverless applications, check out [this blog post](https://www.pulumi.com/blog/easy-serverless-apps-and-infrastructure-real-events-real-code/).

-If you've joined us to learn about serverless applications, we'd love to hear your story.
-How did it work out for you?

-Our journey doesn't end here; there's a lot more you can do with serverless apps when you throw Pulumi into the mix.
-We invite you to share your thoughts, ideas, and suggestions, and we can't wait to see what you build!

-Join us in the [Pulumi Community Slack](https://slack.pulumi.com) to decide what challenge we tackle next!

-## Learn More

-Pulumi offers a truly modern approach to infrastructure as code.
-With Pulumi, you can create, deploy, and manage infrastructure on any cloud using the programming languages and tools you already know.
-[Get started today](/docs/get-started/).
+Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
+Join us there to share your experience with using Pulumi for serverless applications, or to ask questions about how Pulumi can streamline your serverless application deployments.
+Become part of our growing community of cloud professionals!